The Association was formed in 1960 and initially began as a public meeting of people with paraplegia and quadriplegia to advocate for their needs.

 - Spinal Cord Injury Response (SCIR) funding introduced.

-- Classic Wallabies become Ambassadors.
-Pictured above is Wallaby great and Spinal Injuries Association Ambassador Tim Horan with SEAT presenter Wayne Horkings and John Paul College students.
+- Classic Wallabies become Ambassadors (Wallaby great and Spinal Injuries Association Ambassador Tim Horan pictured above with SEAT presenter Wayne Horkings and John Paul College students).

 2006 – 2007